 Dill is a great herb to have around.
-It has fragrant, delicate foliage, bright yellow flowers and a flavor like none other.
-But there are a few different varieties of dill, and it may not be easy to know which one to grow.
+It has fragrant, delicate foliage, bright yellow flowers, and a flavor like none other.
+There are a few different varieties of dill, and it may not be easy to know which one to grow.
 Keep reading to learn more about dill weed varieties and the different types of dill plants.

 Dill Plant Types

 So, what are some different varieties of dill?
 There aren’t too many varieties of dill, but here are some notable types: